symfony/symfony-docs/guides/translation.rst

 A *message* can be any string you want to internationalize.
 Messages are categorized by locale and domain.

-A *domain* allows you to better organized your messages in a given locale (it can be any string; by default, all messages are stored under the ``messages`` domain).
+A *domain* allows you to better organize your messages in a given locale (it can be any string; by default, all messages are stored under the ``messages`` domain).